|Guide||♦||494 Triplogs||Laps||1 Topic|

-If you enjoy Piestewa and Camelback you'll likely enjoy this hike too.
-The hike starts off from a good-sized trailhead that includes decent restrooms.
+If you enjoy Piestewa and Camelback, you'll likely enjoy this hike too.
+The hike starts from a good-sized trailhead that includes decent restrooms.
 You start off heading due south down a path that is in line with 40th Street.
-The wide trail is flat and gravely because it was obviously an old road or perhaps a jeep route continuation of 40th Street.
+The wide trail is flat and gravely because it was an old road or perhaps a jeep route continuation of 40th Street.

 On your right is wide open and relatively flat land that extends over to the Piestewa Peak conglomerate.
-At 0.35 miles in you cross paths with Trail 100 where it squeezes through the mountains to Tatum.
+At 0.35 miles, you cross paths with Trail 100, where it squeezes through the mountains to Tatum.
 I was a little in ahh since I thought I was hiking new terrain only to realize I've mountain biked past this intersection many times in the early '90s.

-The hike continues easy going to 0.5 miles where you finally start up a slight grade.
+The hike continues easy going to 0.5 miles, where you finally start up a slight grade.
 It's barely noticed, and won't have much effect on you.
-At 0.85 miles in things change.
-Here you're eased into a grade more reminiscent of Piestewa for the final 0.4 mi push to the top.
-It seemed harsher with the easy approach under the belt and the soft peak looming up to the left.
+At 0.85 miles, things change.
+Here you're eased into an aggressive grade more reminiscent of Piestewa for the final 0.4 mi push to the top.
+It seemed harsher with the lackadaisical approach under the belt and the soft peak looming up to the left.
 In reality, numbers-wise, it's easier until the final ascent.
 This hike has its own characteristic in that it's progressively steeper as you go.

 The peak itself is immediately up to your left when you reach the ridge.
 The views are as good as Piestewa or Camelback as far as city viewing goes.
 Looking over to Piestewa in the afternoon sun isn't good for photo ops.
 So if you're coming to view your old friend Piestewa remember to do this as an early morning hike.

-Personally I liked this hike better than expected.
-A combo of Piestewa, 2429 and Echo Canyon in one day would be fun too.
+I liked this hike better than expected.
+A combo of Piestewa, 2429, and Echo Canyon in one day would be fun too.

 2013 Update The PHX Mtn Preserves named the peak "Dixie Peak".